 The jambalaya is also amazing and consists of a concoction of different ingredients like chicken, sausage, shrimped, rice and plenty of veggies.
 If you will be having little ones in tow, they do have a pretty expansive menu just for the kids that has everything from pasta to chicken tenders.
 This restaurant really does have something for everyone!

 Who couldn’t use a good drink after spending the day exploring The Panhandle?
 We’ve got you covered!
-Head over to Flip Flops Pool Bar at Sheraton Panama City Beach to enjoy a drink poolside.
+Head over to Flip Flops Pool Bar at Sheraton Panama City Beach to enjoy a drink poolside at Santa Rosa Beach.
 This is a casual restaurant, so you don’t even have to change out of your bathing suit if you don’t want to!
 House favorites include the fish tacos and margaritas.
 This poolside restaurant is a great place to kick back, and enjoy some drinks with a view.

 Don’t spend your evening in your hotel room no matter how tired you are.
 You really should head out to one of the area’s favorite restaurants.
 Many of them are very LGBTQ friendly, and there are a lot of great options no matter what you are in the mood for.
 You certainly won’t be disappointed.

 The Panhandle is known for its seafood.
-If you are wanting to try some award-winning crab cakes or cocktail claws, head over to Uncle Ernie’s Bay Front Grill.
+If you are wanting to try some award-winning crab cakes or cocktail claws, head over to Uncle Ernie’s Bay Front Grill in Panama City.
 They have a variety of different dishes to try.
 They also have other options for those in your party that aren’t in the mood for seafood.
 These include entrees like quesadillas and burgers.
 You might want to get a bunch of different dishes for your entire party to share.

 Do you like Oysters?
 If so, then head over to The Grand Marlin of Panama City Beach.
 This highly-ranked Oyster bar is located right on the water.
 This will allow you to enjoy dinner with a view!
 Make sure you try the barbecue oysters or the crispy lobster fingers.
 You really can’t go wrong with either one!

-It’s not surprising that you can enjoy some good ole’ southern cuisine right on The Panhandle.
+It’s not surprising that you can enjoy some good ole’ southern cuisine in Tallahassee.
 Cypress Restaurant is LGBTQ friendly, and it features southern food with a sophisticated flare.
 This restaurant has a casual yet metropolitan feel.
 They use local produce and only the freshest ingredients.
 Not sure what to get?
 Go for the creole chicken pasta.
 It’s a favorite among the locals!

 Something For Everyone